Platte County, Nebraska Genealogy Guide

 Create a Free Family Tree

-Platte County, Missouri (Map It) was created on December 31, 1838 from part of the Platte Purchase.
-The county was named for the Platte River, a tributary of the Missouri River, which is in turn named for the French word "platte" meaning flat or shallow.
-Learn More About State of Missouri History
+Platte County, Nebraska (Map It) was created on January 26, 1856 from Greene County and Luop County.
+The county was named in honor of Platte River which is in turn named for the French word for flat.
+Learn More About State of Nebraska History

-A Map of Platte County, Missouri contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Map of Platte County, Nebraska contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.